YifeiLong/CS5224_Project/README.md

 NEED API for connecting with backend fetch results of user data and model outputs and post Consistency with backend models
-YOu can test login first
+You can test login first with loginModal.jsx
 ---